 - Demanding the landlord only enter for purposes allowed by landlord regulations

-- Filing a complaint with Consumer Protection or filing a suit against the management
+- Filing a complaint with Consumer Protection or filing a lawsuit against their building’s management

-- Having a guest under the tenant's right to "exclusive possession of the premises" since the lease does not forbid guests
+- Having a guest under reasonable circumstances, due to the tenant's right to "exclusive possession of the premises" and freedom from total restrictions on guests

 - Refusing to allow the landlord to change substantial rules in the middle of the lease